 Ekya believes in learning through curiosity by constantly encouraging the young ones to boldly ask questions and delve deeper into concepts.

-The pre-primary program builds a resilient foundation for the 21st century learners.
+The pre-primary program builds a resilient foundation for 21st-century learners.

 Click to view course descriptions of Ekya Early Years at Ekya JP Nagar: